nextcloud/appstore/docs/developer.rst

 Most of today's developers publish their source code on GitHub, BitBucket or on their own GitLab instance.
 These tools typically also provide a way to release new versions based on Git tags or by uploading custom archives.

-Advanced users and developers typically prefer to download the app directly from these services whereas administrators or novice users look for app releases on the app store.
+Advanced users and developers typically prefer to download the app directly from these services whereas administrators or novice users look for app releases on the App Store.
 This means that you have to take care of publishing two releases on two different platforms.

 We want to avoid duplication and make it harder to ship broken releases by mistake, therefore we went for the following solution: